-In June 2022, the FASB issues Accounting Standards Update No. 2022-03, Fair Value Measurement of Equity Securities Subject to Contractual Sale Restrictions ("ASU 2022-03").
+In June 2022, the FASB issued Accounting Standards Update No. 2022-03, Fair Value Measurement of Equity Securities Subject to Contractual Sale Restrictions ("ASU 2022-03").
 ASU 2022-03 clarifies the guidance when measuring the fair value of an equity security subject to contractual restrictions that prohibit the sale of the security.
 The amendments in ASU 2022-03 are effective for public companies for fiscal years beginning after December 15, 2023, and interim periods within those fiscal years.
-The Company is currently assessing the impact of ASU 2022-03 on its consolidated financial statements.
+The Company has concluded that the adoption of ASU 2022-03 will not have a material impact on its consolidated financial statements.